 2. Salads and Sides

 Sweet Potato Radicchio Salad with Roasted Shallot Dressing & Candied Pumpkin Seeds.
 This salad has it all.
 Sweet, tart, and bitter flavours.
 Soft, creamy, crisp, and crunchy textures.
 Every mouthful is a total party.

-Grilled Sweet Potatoes with Chile Lime Tahini Sauce.
+Grilled Sweet Potatoes with Chili Lime Tahini Sauce.
 We grill sweet potatoes all summer long.
 The smoky flavour works so well.
 Even better smothered in a creamy chile lime tahini sauce.

 Sweet Potato Sunshine Salad.
 I took a lot of the flavours from the Flavours of Morocco-Inspired Vegetable & Chickpea Stew and turned them into a salad.
 It’s drizzled with a lemon date vinaigrette and topped with plenty of herbs and chopped pistachios.